Mendon, New York

-Mendon is a town in Monroe County, New York, United States, and has been ranked as the most affluent suburb of the city of Rochester.
-As of the 2020 United States Census, the population was 9,095.

-The Town of Mendon is on the southern border of the county.
+Mendon is a town in Monroe County, New York, United States.
+It has been ranked as the most affluent suburb of the city of Rochester.
+As of the 2020 census, the population was 9,095.
+The town is on the southern border of the county.

 History

-The earliest known inhabitants of the land where the Town of Mendon is located were the Seneca of the Iroquois Confederacy.
+The earliest known inhabitants of the land where the town of Mendon is located were the Seneca people of the Iroquois Confederacy.
 Totiakton, the native settlement in present-day Mendon, was home to about 4,000 people.
-In 1687, the town was destroyed by Marquis de Denonville, the Governor of New France, during his expedition against the Seneca.
+In 1687, the town was destroyed by the Marquis de Denonville, the governor of New France, during his expedition against the Seneca.
 Shortly after the destruction, the surviving natives moved elsewhere.
 The rest of the Seneca suffered a similar fate when, in 1779, Major General John Sullivan was ordered by George Washington to wage war against Loyalists and four nations of the Iroquois Confederacy who had sided with the British in the Revolutionary War.
-The Sullivan Expedition pushed the tribes to the British-controlled Niagara Frontier, the western edge of Western New York.
+The Sullivan Expedition pushed the tribes to the British-controlled Niagara Frontier, the western edge of New York.